annasedla/SMSTaxi/README.md

 # SMSTaxi

-PROJECT IN PROGRESS

-Order Lyft through SMS using Twilio

-This is our project for Mhacks X created by Vincent Portelli, Michael Smith and Anna Sedlackova.
+For MHacks X, we decided to build a project that allows you to order Lyft just with SMS!
+We built it using Node.js for back-end and utilized the Lyft API and Twilio API.
+Unfortunately, the project is not fully functional, but we hope to fully implement it someday!
+It is created by Anna Sedlackova, Vincent Portelli and Michael Smith.